LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: feat/all-managers

-The `feat/all-managers` branch replaces several [retired feature branches](#table-of-retired-branches).
+The `feat/all-managers` branch replaces several retired feature branches.
 If you need a feature branch for a Dana pump - you need to build this branch.
 Be sure to review the [Status For Dana Support](#status-for-dana-support) section.

-If you previously used a feature branch for Medtrum or Eversense support, you can switch to the `dev` branch.
+If you previously used a feature branch for Medtrum or Eversense support, you can switch to the `main` branch, with updates coming in to the `dev` branch.

-!!!
-Question "What is different between `feat/all-managers` and `dev` branch"
-    There are several differences between `feat/all-managers` and `dev` branch.
-For one thing, this branch has all the pump managers: OmniBLE, OmniKit, OmnipodKit, DanaKit, MedtrumKit and MinimedKit and the new CGM manager EversenseKit.
-When other new managers become available, they may be added here for testing.

-    Keeping OmniBLE & OmniKit in this branch is useful for developers.
-Those pump managers were removed from `main` and `dev` branches (v3.14.2).
-We expect those managers will eventually be dropped from this branch, but only when the developers agree to do so.

-    Because OmniBLE & OmniKit are present, a tester who comes in with a Pod attached to one of those managers stays with the manager.
-The automatic conversion to OmnipodKit, which happens with v3.14.2, does not happen with this branch.
-The tester has to manually change pump managers during a Pod change.

-#### Transition to OmnipodKit

-!!! important "Once you transition to OmnipodKit, stay with OmnipodKit"
-    The new unified Omnipod Pump Manager, OmnipodKit, is provided in v3.14.2 or newer.

-    If you are running a Pod and you transition to the OmnipodKit Pump Manager, then any build you install on your phone should have OmnipodKit.
-If you need to downgrade to a build earlier than v3.14.2, do so after deactivating a Pod.
+## OmnipodKit Information

+When you build the `main` or `dev` (v3.14.2 or newer) branch or `next-dev` (v3.15.0 or newer) branch over an older build, your Pod is automatically transitioned to use a new Pump Manager: OmnipodKit.
+You will notice the user interface is a little different from the older managers (OmniKit and OmniBLE).

 The OmnipodKit pump manager comes with improved user interface and user experience for Omnipod Classic (Eros) and DASH pods including